huggingface/hub-docs/docs/hub/models-widgets.md

 ## Creating a Widget

 A widget is automatically created for your model when you upload it to the Hub.
-To determine which pipeline and widget to display (`text-classification`, `token-classification`, `translation`, etc.), we analyze information in the repo such as the metadata provided in the model card and configuration files.
+To determine which pipeline and widget to display (`text-classification`, `token-classification`, `translation`, etc.), we analyze information in the repo, such as the metadata provided in the model card and configuration files.
 This information is mapped to a single `pipeline_tag`.
 We choose to expose **only one** widget per model for simplicity.

-For most use cases, the model type is determined from the tags.
+For most use cases, we determine the model type from the tags.
 For example, if there is `tag: text-classification` in the metadata, the inferred `pipeline_tag` will be `text-classification`.

-For `🤗 Transformers` however, the model type is determined automatically from `config.json`.
-The architecture can be used to determine the type: for example, `AutoModelForTokenClassification` corresponds to `token-classification`.
-If you're really interested in this, you can see pseudo-code in [this gist](https://gist.github.com/julien-c/857ba86a6c6a895ecd90e7f7cab48046).
+However, for `🤗 Transformers`, the model type is determined automatically from `config.json`.
+The architecture can determine the type: for example, `AutoModelForTokenClassification` corresponds to `token-classification`.
+If you're interested in this, you can see pseudo-code in [this gist](https://gist.github.com/julien-c/857ba86a6c6a895ecd90e7f7cab48046).

-You can always manually override your pipeline type with pipeline_tag: xxx in your model card metadata.
+You can always manually override your pipeline type with `pipeline_tag: xxx` in your model card metadata.

 ### How can I control my model's widget example input?